 Creative Entitlement and Wellbeing

-AccessArt have worked collaboratively with teenagers for twenty years on projects, in schools and workshop sessions.
+AccessArt have worked collaboratively with young people for twenty five years on projects, in schools and workshop sessions.

 Underlying all our work, is the belief that everyone is entitled to expressing themselves creatively and a recognition that creativity is a part of each and everyone of us, which needs to be nurtured, recognised, protected and developed.

-During the teenage years, young people can easily have their confidence knocked if they feel their creative endeavours judged or misunderstood, causing a sense of not feeling able to participate in the production or creation of art.
+The creative ego is delicate and is easily knocked if people feel their creative endeavours judged or misunderstood, causing a sense of not feeling able to participate in the production or creation of art.
 This often results in the unfortunate result of not being able to take making, drawing and creative processes into adulthood.

 Windy Day Drawing: What was it really all about?